emanlapponi/defense/presentation/slides.md

 ### 🤔 Undertaking such a project raises questions:

-- How should a system the facilitates their use be designed?
+- How should a system the facilitates NLP tools use be designed?
 - Can off-the-shelf tools be integrated?
 - What's a good/scalable/coherent way to do it?
 - And what's the point?